 I’ve done a significant amount of training, seminars, and assessments in the areas of personal, spiritual, relational, and professional growth.
 From Myers-Briggs to StrengthsFinder to APEST, and many more, there are lots of wonderful tools to equip us for self-awareness and growth.
 Each of them has its strengths and limitations.
-But let me tell you that the most useful tool I've found for growth and transformation is the Enneagram.
+But let me tell you that one of the most useful tools I've found for growth and transformation is the Enneagram.

 There is no way I can do a comprehensive exploration of the Enneagram in one blog post, but I'd like to give you an overview of what it is, a look at the nine personality types and their primary features, and how to explore it for yourself.

 The Enneagram is a personality typology that helps us identify specific patterns of personality by describing the traits of nine distinct types.
 The personality types and connecting lines between them form the symbol that is the Enneagram ("ennea" meaning nine and "gram" meaning drawing).
 Each type within the Enneagram sees the world differently, and interprets why one thinks, feels, and behaves in particular ways.

 The Three Centers of Intelligence

 Each of the 9 types is grouped in a triad, according to a common predominant "center of intelligence": body/gut, heart/feeling, or head/thinking.
 Each of us functions through the three different centers of intelligence, but have one primary center of intelligence that dominates how we perceive, process, and express.
 Each center's function has its advantages and disadvantages - ways that help us interpret and interact with the world, and ways it can steer us off course.

 The Instinctual Center (Types 1, 8, and 9) corresponds to our instinctual functions: when thought initiates movement within you.
 Impulses from the instinct, or gut, center can be a solid guide to right action.